-Biden, like Warren, promises teacher as education secretary
+Biden, Harris join Warren to promise teacher as ed secretary

 Former Texas Rep. Beto O’Rourke tracked the rest of the Democratic field by panning for-profit charter schools.
 “Not a single dime in my administration will go to them,” he promised.
 But, he said, “There is a place for public, non-profit charter schools.”

-The comment drew a few boos and otherwise was met with silence from an audience that was otherwise boisterous throughout the afternoon forum.
+The comment drew a few boos and otherwise met with silence from an audience that had been boisterous throughout the afternoon forum.

-De Blasio did not single out O’Rourke or any other Democrat, but said “too many Democrats have been cozy with the charter schools,” offering the argument that they siphon money away from traditional public education.
-“I hate the privatizers and I want to stop them,” he said.
+De Blasio did not single out O’Rourke, but said “too many Democrats have been cozy with the charter schools.”

+NEA President Lily Eskelsen Garcia said “there are differences” among some candidates, but added “there are no bad guys on this side,” and she hinted that relatively minor policy distinctions will not determine who eventually wins any NEA primary endorsement.

+“It is important who can take on Donald Trump and win,” Garcia said, “because it is absolutely our goal to get a new president.”